george123wright/Portfolio/README.md

 \text{Lower}_i
   = \tilde{w}_i \times
     \frac{ \text{score}_i }{ \max_j \{ \text{score}_j \} }
-$

-The lower weight constraing is this value before square rooting and multipled by the score / max score of all the tickers.
+$$

 These bounds are subject to contstraints.
-I have a minimum value of $ \frac{2}{\text{Money in Portfolio}}$ constraint on the lower bound and the upper constraint is 0.1, with the excepetion of tickers that are in the Healthcare sector.
+I have a minimum value of $\displaystyle \frac{2}{\text{Money in Portfolio}}$ constraint on the lower bound and the upper constraint is 0.1, with the excepetion of tickers that are in the Healthcare sector.

 ## Running the Toolkit